The 40+ Food Code: Cracking the Nutrition Secrets Your Younger Self Never Needed

 The key is matching your approach to your actual limiting factors, not to generic recommendations or the latest trending diet.

-🌱 Final Thoughts: Nutrition as a Strength Multiplier
+🌱 Final Thoughts - The 40+ Food Code as a Strength Multiplier

 The relationship between nutrition and strength isn’t simply additive — it’s multiplicative.